testla-project/testla-screenplay-playwright-js/docs/guides/basic_test_setup/actor_fixture.md

 ## Introduction

 Playwright Test is based on the concept of test fixtures.
-Test fixtures are used to establish environment for each test, giving the test everything it needs and nothing else.
+Test fixtures are used to establish environment for each test, giving the test everything it needs.
 Test fixtures are isolated between tests.
-With fixtures, you can create actors based on their abilities.
+With fixtures you can create actors which are then available in every test and give them abilities which they can use.

 ## Creating an actor with abilities